Assemblies Jehovah Shammah: Theology and ecclesiology

-The Charismatic Movement
+The charismatic movement

-Although Bakht Singh believed in praying for divine healing and some people attributed supernatural healings to his prayers, he was a cessationist and opposed to the Pentecostal and Charismatic movements.
+Although Bakht Singh believed in praying for divine healing and some people attributed supernatural healings to his prayers, he was a cessationist and opposed to the Pentecostal and charismatic movements.
 He believed that the so-called sign gifts, such as miracles, divine healing, and speaking in tongues were given to the early church for the specific purpose of authenticating the apostles, and "ceased" with the death of the last apostle.
 If people were healed in response to his own prayers, he believed that was a sovereign act of God, not attributable to any "gift" of his.
-Some Assemblies Jehovah Shammah have, however, embraced the Charismatic movement since his time.
+Some Assemblies Jehovah Shammah have, however, embraced the charismatic movement since his time.

 Assemblies Jehovah Shammah Worldwide

 The Assemblies Jehovah Shammah form a significant part of the Brethren movement in Pakistan, where Bakht Singh began preaching while it was still a part of British India.
 The movement has spread outside of the Indian subcontinent through Indian emigration.
 Some congregations may now be found in Australia.